Coronavirus – changes to opening times from 23 March (and from 30 March – see below)

 Airport Terminal Passenger Services include:

-There is also a Pay Phone and a display of locally produced crafts.
+There is also a Pay Phone.

 If you require assistance, please make arrangements prior to your arrival at the airport through your airline.